cojamalo/GitPush-Automated-Github-Push-for-MacOS/README.md

     ```

 3) Create an app for your script and wrap it as an Application using MacOS Automator
-    * While automator is a headache to use for most things, the simple settings in this case make it easy.
-And, you can add the script to the dock by saving it as an Application when you are done
+    * While Automator is a headache to use for most things, the simple settings in this case make it easy.
+And, you can add the script to the dock by saving it as an Application when you are done.
-    * Use an "Ask For Text" and "Run Shell Script" block to create the same functionality
+    * Use an "Ask For Text" and "Run Shell Script" block to create the same functionality.
-    * See Automator Settings.png in this repo for the settings I used
+    * See Automator Settings.png in this repo for the settings I used.
     * The important commandline code that will be run is:
     ```
     cd "$f"